Sjlver/sosp2015-notes/history_day/10rise_of_the_cloud.md

 Multics had this vision of "utility computing".
 Give people computing power when they need it.

-After a while, PCs became cheap so that everybody could have one.
+A few years later, PCs became cheap so that everybody could have one.

 Over time, we've gone back to a centralized notion (shows pictures of Google data centers).
 There are high-speed networks connecting many small components to